soniacweb/workdeck/README.md

 Relational data mapping felt like a challenge with sequelize and using foreign keys to make associations on the server side.

+### 🔮 Future Features

+Using JWT Auth for serverside user authentication.

 ### 🏆 Wins

 Sucessfully wiring up the submit requests on the frontend and establishing route handlers to update the database felt like a sucessful win.